Prakasam district: Geography

-Prakasam district occupies an area of 14,322 km2.
-This district is bounded by Nagarkurnool district of Telangana state in the north, SPSR Nellore district in the south, Nandyal district in the west, Palnadu and Bapatla districts in the east, and the Bay of Bengal in the southeast.
+Prakasam district following 2022 district restructure occupied an area of 14,322 km2.
+After 2025 district reorganisation, it is bounded by Markapuram district in the west, SPSR Nellore district in the south west, Palnadu in the north, Bapatla district in the north east, and Bay of Bengal in the south.

-The Nallamalas and the Veligondas are the major hill ranges in the district.
-The Nallamalas consist of a range of continuous fairly steep hills with an average elevation of about 620 meters above sea level.
-There are two passes in the Nallamalas namely, the Nandi Kanuma and Manbala Kanuma.
-The Nandi Kanuma passes from Bellary (in Karnataka) via Kurnool, Dornala, and Yerragondapalem to Markapur.
-The portions of Veligondas stand prominently as two continuous parallel ranges of fairly steep hills running in a north-south direction with a wide valley in between.
-The water from the eastern range of hills drains in a northerly direction to the Gundlakamma river.

 The district has 50 kilometres of coastline.
 Kothapatnam of Kothapatnam Mandal and Pakala of Singarayakonda Mandal are prominent beaches.
 Gundlakamma, Musi and Paleru are the major rivers in the district.
-Smaller rivers such as the Thammileru, Sagileru and Gudisileru and streams like Ogeru vagu, Nallavagu and Vedimangala Vagu also flow in the district.
-The Gundlakumma river flows for a length of 220 kilometres in the district.
-Thippayapalem Reservoir, Duvvaleru Project, Cumbum tank and Bhavanasi tanks are constructed on this river.
+Smaller rivers such as the Thammileru, Sagileru and Gudisileru and streams like Ogeruvagu, Nallavagu and Vedimangala Vagu also flow in the district.

 Climate

-The district has a moderate climate in the coastal areas and a hot climate in the non-coastal areas.
+Before the district restructure effective on 30th December 2025, the district has a moderate climate in the coastal areas and a hot climate in the non-coastal areas.
 The normal maximum and minimum temperatures recorded in the district are 40.20 C and 20.30 C respectively.
 The maximum temperature is usually recorded in the months of April - June.
 The district receives its rainfall mostly from South West and North-East monsoon.
 The normal rainfall is 366.2 mm and 384.7 mm respectively.

-Flora and Fauna
+Flora and fauna

-The total forest area is 4,42,073 Ha. which forms 30.86% of the total geographical area.
 Orchids, casuarinas and cashew plantations are common in the coastal areas.
-The Nallamalla forest has wildlife including tigers.

 Irrigation

 Nagarjuna Sagar Project and Krishna Western Delta are major irrigation projects.
 Mopadu Reservoir, Paleru-Bitragunta Anicut, and Cumbum Tank are major sources of medium irrigation.
-798 minor irrigation tanks support an ayacut of 89,267 Hectares.

 Mineral resources

-Chimakurthi is known for its granite reserves.
-Markapur is India's main slate-manufacturing town.
-The minerals found in the district are Baryte, iron ore, quartz, and silica sand.
+Chimakurthi is known for its granite reserves.The minerals found in the district are Baryte, iron ore, quartz, and silica sand.